orb-community/orb/python-test/docs/integration/agent_subscription_to_group_with_policies_after_editing_agent's_tags.md

-## Scenario: Agent subscription to group with policies after editing agent's tags
+## Scenario: Agent subscription to group with policies after editing orb agent's tags
 Steps:
 -
 1. Provision an agent with tags